Brighton, Kenosha County, Wisconsin

-Brighton is a town in Kenosha County, Wisconsin, United States.
+The Town of Brighton is a town located in Kenosha County, Wisconsin, United States.
 The population was 1,422 at the 2020 census.
 The unincorporated communities of Brighton and Klondike are located within the town.

 History

 The first settlers in Brighton, a Dr. Johnson and a Mr. Wightman, arrived almost simultaneously in 1838.
+A post office opened in 1846 and closed in 1903.

 Geography

 According to the United States Census Bureau, the town has a total area of 92.8 sqkm, of which 92.3 sqkm are land and 0.5 sqkm, or 0.55%, are water.